 We require all entered launch vehicles to have a dual deployment and be recovered substantially intact.
+Each rocket MUST include a backup tracking system.
+Failure to include this may result in your launch being cancelled.

 1.5.3 Payload

 The purpose of a rocket is to transport a payload to an altitude; therefore, all entries in Category 2 are required to carry a payload of at least 1kg, including recovery systems.